19balazs86/PlayingWithTestHost/README.md

 In this repository you can find a .NET WebAPI and a test project, using the built-in `TestServer` and `WebApplicationFactory` **to write integration tests** against your HTTP endpoints.
 One of the example of using a library called [Alba](https://jasperfx.github.io/alba), which utilizes the built-in `TestServer`.

+During the integration test, exceptions can occur on the WebAPI, and it is important to be aware of them.
+The solution is to have a custom logger that uses the `ITestOutputHelper` to write API's logs during the test.
+We can apply this logger on the created test server.

 Authentication can causes unauthorized response in the integration test.
 The following solutions can be used.

-[Separate branch](https://github.com/19balazs86/PlayingWithTestHost/tree/netcoreapp2.2) with the .NET Core 2.2 version.

 #### Resources
 - [Integration tests in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) 📚